-i.
-Income from voluntary donations is recognised when received.
+- (i) Income from voluntary donations is recognised when received.
 As with many similar charitable organisations, independent groups from time to time organise fundraising activities and may operate bank accounts in the name of Gorta-Self Help Africa.
-However, as amounts collected in this way are outside the control of the company, they are not

-- included in the financial statements until received by Gorta-Self Help Africa. - ii.
-Proceeds from the sale of donated goods are recognised in the financial statements in the period in which they are realised.
-Volunteer time is not included in the financial statements - iii.
-Grants from the government and other agencies have been included as income from activities in furtherance of the charity's objects and accounted for on a receivable basis. - iv.
-Legacies are included when the amount is to be received is probably and can be measured with certainty. - v.
-Interest income is recognised on a receivable basis. - vi.
-Revenue refunds in respect of tax relief on voluntary donations are recognised on a receivable basis in so far as the receivable can be established with a reasonable amount of accuracy.

-- 1. Statement of Accounting Policies (contd.) - i.
-Other income reflects income earned by Partner Africa in respect of ethical trade related assignments and is recognised on a receivable basis.
-Such income is deferred until such time as the assignment occurs and the related expenditure is incurred
+However, as amounts collected in this way are outside the control of the company, they are not included in the financial statements until received by Gorta-Self Help Africa. - (ii) Proceeds from the sale of donated goods are recognised in the financial statements in the period in which they are realised.
+Volunteer time is not included in the financial statements. - (iii) Grants from the government and other agencies have been included as income from activities in furtherance of the charity's objects and accounted for on a receivable basis. - (iv) Legacies are included when the amount is to be received is probably and can be measured with certainty. - (v) Interest income is recognised on a receivable basis. - (vi) Revenue refunds in respect of tax relief on voluntary donations are recognised on a receivable basis in so far as the receivable can be established with a reasonable amount of accuracy. - (vii) Other income reflects income earned by Partner Africa in respect of ethical trade related assignments and is recognised on a receivable basis.
+Such income is deferred until such time as the assignment occurs and the related expenditure is incurred.